At a Glance

 There are various hikes on offer within the Dana Nature Reserve.
 You will be accompanied by a local guide, who is knowledgeable on flora and fauna indigenous to the area.
 The scenery is beautiful with dramatic views.

-Built in 1161 by the Crusaders, Kerak is a perfect example of medieval castle design.
+Built in 1161 by the Crusaders, Kerak is a perfect example of mediaeval castle design.
 The castle is a dark maze of stone-vaulted halls and passageways.
 Its most famous occupant was Reynald de Chatillon, who had a reputation for treachery and brutality.

 Known as the City of Mosaics, Madaba is most famous for the Church of St George which contains a superb mosaic map of the Holy Land dating from 560AD.
-There is an interesting visitors' center which explains the map in more detail.
+There is an interesting visitors' centre which explains the map in more detail.

 According to the Bible, in the book of Deuteronomy, Mount Nebo is where the prophet Moses was shown the Promised Land for the Hebrew people.
 Today, the site contains a church and impressive mosaic collection.

 The guided Nawatef Trail introduces you to the best of the Dana Nature Reserve without being too strenuous.